 In 2014, West Africa experienced the largest Ebola outbreak of all time.
 Due to it’s highly contagious nature, transmission of the virus quickly spread to areas of Liberia, Sierra Leone, and Guinea.

 In total, there were about 26,000 cases of Ebola and nearly10,000 deaths in those three countries over a 1-year period.
 The 2014 outbreak was particularly serious because it affected urbanized areas, whereas previous outbreaks occurred in remote villages that were easier to contain.

 Effective control of the virus requires extensive surveillance, tracking, and reporting of new cases.
 In addition, education of the general population is essential for minimizing exposure risk through proper handling of infected patients or items and limiting travel.

-H5N1 is a highly pathogenic strain of avian influenza virus found among domestic poultry stocks in Asia and the Middle East.
+H5N1 is a highly pathogenic strain of the avian influenza virus found among domestic poultry stocks in Asia and the Middle East.
 Outbreaks of H5N1 began in the 1990s, and the H5N1 strain was isolated in 1996 from a goose in China.
-H5N1 avian flu is highly contagious and deadly in birds, the virus spread rapidly throughout Asia.
+H5N1 avian flu, which is highly contagious and deadly in birds, spread rapidly throughout Asia.